Mercy-Ojukwu/Sales-performance-analysis-on-NovaRetail-Ltd/README.md

 * Investigate Port Harcourt impact: Since excluding Port Harcourt changes total revenue materially, review operations/returns/late deliveries in that city and optimize logistics or marketing spend accordingly.

+##   Conclusion

+The sales performance analysis provided valuable insights into NovaRetail Ltd.’s operations across different cities and product categories.
+By understanding where revenue comes from and which areas underperform, the company can make more informed decisions on marketing, inventory, and customer engagement.